-Furthermore, Brazil meets almost all of the other requirements under the Action 14 Minimum Standard in relation to the resolution of MAP cases.
+Furthermore, Brazil meets all the other requirements under the Action 14 Minimum Standard in relation to the resolution of MAP cases.
 Brazil's competent authority operates fully independently from the audit function of the tax authorities and adopts a pragmatic approach to resolve MAP cases in an effective and efficient manner.
 Its organisation is adequate and the performance indicators used are appropriate to perform the MAP function.

-Lastly, Brazil does not meet all the Action 14 Minimum Standard as regards the implementation of MAP agreements, as Brazil has a domestic statute of limitation which impacts on the implementation of MAP agreements.
-This leads to a risk that such agreements cannot be implemented where the applicable tax treaty does not contain the equivalent of Article 25(2), second sentence, of the OECD Model Tax Convention.
-Brazil has taken measures to mitigate this risk, mainly through a better communication with the relevant stakeholders.
-With respect to the agreements that could be reached, no issues have surfaced throughout the peer review process and Brazil monitors their implementation via a tracking system.
+Lastly, Brazil does not meet the Action 14 Minimum Standard as regards the implementation of MAP agreements.
+Brazil monitors the implementation of such agreements.
+However, it has a domestic statute of limitation, for which there is a risk that MAP agreements cannot be implemented whether or not the applicable tax treaty contains the equivalent of Article 25(2), second sentence, of the OECD Model Tax Convention (OECD, 2017).